Maqa001/BiBi-indexing/BiBi-ID.md

 # 📌 What Is a BiBi ID?
 BiBi ID is a unique identifier assigned to each academic journal that is indexed in the BiBi Indexing database.
 It serves as a standardized reference number for tracking, listing, and verifying journals accepted into the BiBi indexing system.
+Each journal is assigned a unique BiBi Indexing ID — a standardized 7-digit alphanumeric code designed to uniquely identify the journal within the BiBi database.

-# 🧾 Purpose of the BiBi ID
+# 🧾 Purpose and Importance:
-The BiBi ID was created to:

-* Ensure unique identification of every indexed journal

-* Provide a clear and searchable reference code

-* Help researchers, institutions, and libraries verify a journal's inclusion in the BiBi Index

-* Maintain transparent and traceable indexing records
+* The BiBi Indexing ID acts as an official code verifying that the journal is recognized and indexed by BiBi.
+* This unique identifier promotes transparency and trust, helping authors, readers, libraries, and indexing services to confirm the journal’s indexing status quickly and reliably.
+* It supports proper cataloging and easy integration of journal metadata across multiple platforms and repositories.

+# 🧾 Usage Guidelines:

+* The BiBi Indexing ID must be prominently displayed on the journal’s cover page and on the first page of every article published in the journal.
+* Additionally, the ID should be clearly visible on the journal’s official website, preferably on the homepage or in the "About" or "Indexing" sections.
+* Consistent usage of the BiBi ID in all official journal materials ensures the integrity of indexing records and assists in tracking citation and publication metrics.

 # 🧩 BiBi ID Format
 The BiBi ID follows a standardized format for easy identification: